Universal graph representation of stabilizer codes: From Tableaus to Graphs

-In the intermediate steps utilizing ZX calculus rules, we follow the standard notation of ZX-calculus graph diagrammatics, specified in~\citet{backens2014zx}; we refer the reader there for the basics of the ZX calculus and transformation rules.
+In the intermediate steps using ZX calculus rules, we follow the standard notation of ZX-calculus graph diagrammatics, specified in~\citet{backens2014zx}; we refer the reader there for the basics of the ZX calculus and transformation rules.

 A ZX diagram is a graph with additional structure.
 In particular, nodes may be either red or green, nodes may be decorated with local Clifford operators, and edges may be Hadamarded.
 Additionally, nodes may have a ``free edge'', an edge connected only to one node and dangling on the other side.
 Green nodes are associated with $Z$ operators, and red with $X$.
-Each node may be associated with a local Clifford operator (which may be expressed as a phase which is a multiple of $\pi/2$), and each edge may have a Hadamard gate on it.
-We colour an edge blue if it has a Hadamard gate on it~\cite{duncan2020graph} (some papers use instead a line with a box, e.g.~\cite{backens2014zx}).
-The circuit takes $n - k$ input qubits to $n$ output qubits, for $k \geq 0$.
+Nodes may have phases, corresponding to an application of $R_Z(\th) = e^{-i \frac{\th}{2} Z}$ for green nodes and $R_X = e^{-i \frac{\th}{2} X}$ for red nodes.
+We restrict phases to multiples of $\frac\pi2$ to keep our operations Clifford.
+We colour an edge blue and make it dotted if it has a Hadamard gate on it~\cite{duncan2020graph} (some papers use instead a line with a box, e.g.~\cite{backens2014zx}, and we occasionally also use this convention when convenient).
+The circuit takes $k$ input qubits to $n$ output qubits, for $0 \leq k \leq n$.